TP2.png

 5. Leaves, twigs and grass

-Moss and grass have been used for centuries by people who lived off of the land around them.
+Moss and grass have been used for centuries by people who lived off the land around them.
 To be perfectly honest, moss doesn’t sound like the worst option on this list.

 6. Pottery shards